TheFisher1/todo-list/README.md

 # Todo List Application

 ## Overview
-This is a Todo List application built with Node.js, Express, and Postgres.
-It allows users to create and read tasks.
+This project is developed as final project for the course "Modern DevOps Practices" at the Faculty of Mathematics and Computer Science at the University of Sofia.
+It is meant to be a simple todo list application that allows users to create and read tasks.
 The application is designed to be simple and user-friendly.
+It is built with Node.js, Express, and Postgres, along with React for the frontend, containerized with Docker and deployed to AWS EKS.
+It follows the microservices architecture and is designed to be scalable and fault-tolerant.

 ## Table of Contents
 - [Features](#features)